COD1995/personal/assets/courses/basicai/pytorch_fundamentals.md

 Remember though, changing the view of a tensor with `torch.view()` really only creates a new view of the *same* tensor.

-So changing the view changes the original tensor too.
+So *changing the view changes the original tensor too*.

 ```python